Profunctorial algebras: Pseudomonads on CAT and extensions to PROF

 \looseness=-1 Unfolding the definitions, objects of ${\ps L}_{\mathcal P} C$, ${\ps L}_{\mathcal D}$, ${\ps L}_{\mathcal F} C$ and ${\ps L}_{\beta} C$ can be thought of, respectively, formal subsets, probability distributions, filters and ultrafilters of objects of $C$. \end{example}

 Intuitively, the pseudomonad $\ps L_T$ is thus a $2$-dimensional version of the monad $T$.
 This can also be stated formally, as we explain now.

 Recall that an (Eilenberg-Moore) algebra for a $\Set$-monad $T$ is a function $TA \to A$ compatible with the monad structure, so that it can be thought of as evaluating effectful contexts to a value.
 This notion can be extended to the $2$-dimensional setting by relaxing the monad compatibility equations to appropriate $2$-cells.
 For instance, a \emph{lax algebra} for a pseudomonad $\monad {\ps T}$ on a bicategory $\K$ is defined by an arrow $a \colon \ps T A \to A$ in $\K$ together with (coherent) $2$-cells as on the right. $2$-cells in the opposite direction define \emph{colax algebras}, while invertible ones define \emph{pseudoalgebras}.
 Similarly we can define \emph{lax}, \emph{colax}, and \emph{pseudomorphisms}; evident notions of \emph{algebra $2$-cells} then yield bicategories of all combinations of algebras and their morphisms.
-We defer these definitions to Appendix \ref{app:A4}.
+For a detailed account of these definitions, we refer the reader to, e.g., \cite[\S 2.4]{stepan-thesis} (but see also \Cref{rem:lax-algebras-are-okay,rem:colax-morphisms-are-okay}).

-That ${\ps L}_T$ is then a $2$-dimensional version of $T$ can then be formalized by the following lemma, expressing how its pseudoalgebras expand the algebras of $T$ with an additional dimension.
+\looseness=-1 That ${\ps L}_T$ is a $2$-dimensional version of $T$ can then be formalized by the following lemma, expressing how its pseudoalgebras expand the algebras of $T$ with an additional dimension.

-\begin{lemma}[ {\cite[Ex.\ 1.18]{tarantinoUltracategoriesKanExtensions2025}}] The category $\Alg{T}$ of $T$-algebras embeds into the $2$-category $\PsAlg{\ps L_T}$ of pseudo-$\ps L_T$-algebras, pseudomorphisms, and algebra $2$-cells as the locally discrete full sub-$2$-category spanned by those algebras whose carrier category is discrete. \end{lemma}
+\begin{lemma}[ {\cite[Ex.\ 1.18]{tarantinoUltracategoriesKanExtensions2025}}] The category $\Alg{T}$ of $T$-algebras embeds into the $2$-category $\PsAlg{\ps L_T}$ of pseudo-$\ps L_T$-algebras, pseudomorphisms, and algebra $2$-cells as the locally discrete full sub-$2$-category spanned by those algebras whose carrier category is small and discrete. \end{lemma}